StructuReiser: A Structure-preserving Video Stylization Method: Experiments

 The results for~$t = 16$ and~$t = 28$ are presented in~Fig.~\ref{fig:control_type_2}.
-Both depth and soft edge conditioning produce stylization that lacks details of the target frame~$\mathbf{x}$.
-This appears to be caused by a very coarse structure of the two types of guidance, as seen in the guidance image~$\mathbf{c}$.
-The Canny edge detector adds more signal to the ControlNet guidance, and the image guidance with the largest amount of signal is the lineart.
-Note that in applications where a fast training time is paramount, the quality of the lineart results might be traded for~$\approx 10$ times faster Canny edge detector guidance.
-The depth guidance is in this sense impractical as it takes~$\approx 10$ times more computational time than the lineart guidance, with the soft edge guidance somewhere in between the two.
+Both depth and soft edge conditioning result in stylization that lacks the finer details of the target frame~$\mathbf{y}$, likely due to the coarse structure of their respective guidance images~$\mathbf{c}$.
+The Canny edge detector provides more detailed signal to the ControlNet, while line art guidance offers the most precise structural information.
+For applications requiring rapid training, the quality of line art can be sacrificed for the approximately~$10$-fold faster Canny edge guidance.
+In contrast, depth guidance is less practical, taking about~$10$ times longer than line art, with soft edge guidance falling between the two in terms of computational cost.

-In this experiment, we kept the~$\lambda_c = 5 \cdot 10^{-6}$ and trained on a single NVIDIA A100 GPU for~$4$ hours.
+In this experiment, we kept~$\lambda_s = 5 \cdot 10^{-6}$ and trained on a single NVIDIA A100 GPU for~$4$ hours.
 We selected the model with the lowest total loss.